digi-embedded/android-sample-watchdog/README.md

 To run this example you need:

 * One compatible device to host the application.
-* Network connection between the device and the host PC in order to transfer and launch the application.
+* A USB connection between the device and the host PC in order to transfer and launch the application.
 * Establish remote target connection to your Digi hardware before running this application.